surfmuggle/Cubert/samples/roslynpad/ReadMe.md

 # Use Roslynpad  to connect to SQL Server

-## Using Ado.Net to get two result sets from a stored procedure
+## Using Ado.Net to get the result from a sql query

 This samples uses a [SqlDataReader](https://learn.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqldatareader?view=dotnet-plat-ext-7.0) to iterate over the results retunred from the database